Venafi/kubernetes-demos/cert-manager-ingress-nginx-eks/README.md

 At this point you can navigate to the `${dns_record_name}` URL in any browser and you will see padlock icons without warnings meaning HTTPS is enforced and working.
 By observing the output in a browser you can also determine that the request your workload received was plain old HTTP.
-This means NGINX done its job - it has routed traffic from the ELB to your workload, meanwhile providing a transparent termination point for the TLS encryption.
+This means nginx done its job - it has routed traffic from the ELB to your workload, meanwhile providing a transparent termination point for the TLS encryption.

 ## So, what just happened?